astronomer/ask-astro/docs/monitoring.md

 ## Overview

 This document outlines the monitoring and observability practices implemented for Ask-Astro.
-These practices are designed to ensure the system's reliability, performance, and quick detection and resolution of issues.
-They can be adapted for similar systems requiring robust monitoring solutions.
+These practices ensure the system's reliability and performance, as well as quick detection and resolution of issues.
+You can adapted them for similar systems requiring robust monitoring solutions.

 ## Infrastructure Monitoring